 Listeriosis is a rare infection caused by bacteria called listeria.
-It usually goes away on its own, but can cause serious problems if you're pregnant or have a weak immune system.
+It usually goes away on its own, but can cause serious problems for some people.

 How you catch listeriosis